quantified-uncertainty/squiggle-stories/README.md

 - Misc issues:
   - [ ] Look into "isCallback".
 Slava says: "But don't forget about useCallback, lack of it can kill React.memo optimization."
   - [ ] Look into autoresizing textarea components (that are controllable) <https://github.com/Andarist/react-textarea-autosize>
+- [ ] wrap mean(mixture(d)) into its own function, called something like numberOrDistributionIntoDistribution.

 ## Built with